Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 What is Lipitor and How Does it Work?

-Lipitor, also known as atorvastatin, is a type of statin medication that works by inhibiting the production of cholesterol in the liver.
-By reducing the amount of cholesterol produced in the liver, Lipitor helps to lower LDL cholesterol levels in the blood, which can help to reduce the risk of heart disease.
+Lipitor belongs to a class of medications known as statins, which work by inhibiting the production of cholesterol in the liver.
+By reducing the amount of cholesterol produced in the liver, Lipitor helps to lower the levels of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.
+This, in turn, can help to reduce the risk of heart disease and stroke.

 Additional Changes Your Doctor May Recommend